happiness

 How Happiness Happens From the Inside-Out

 Congratulations – You just got that job!
 You just got promoted!
 You just got married!
 Your kids got accepted into Harvard!
 What if I told you that one or all of these things were true?
-More importantly, what if I told you that none of these things will make you happier?
+More importantly, what if I told you that none of these things will lead to happiness?

 So often we go through life riding the waves of our accomplishments – which is not a bad thing to do by the way.
 In fact, it may be adaptive because it allows us to ride the wave of joy that is often too fleeting in this life.
 These joyous occasions lead to bursts of happiness, feeling like we’re living in the clouds.
 Unfortunately though, the feelings are fleeting and what we held as the image of our happiness destination was actually just a rest stop along a bigger journey.